Applying to Study Abroad in the Summer

 - Students may take advantage of Princeton summer study abroad programs, offered by a variety of departments.

-- The Office of International Programs has produced, in consultation with the relevant departments, lists of recommended summer language programs as well as lists of summer programs that the OIP believes are worth a good look.
+- The Office of International Programs has produced, in consultation with the relevant departments, lists of recommended summer language and area studies programs.
 The OIP also stocks a summer program area in its resource library (36 University Place, Suite 350).

 - Finally, many of the programs that have been approved for students during the academic year have summer sessions.